shubham-kaushal/lakshmi-reddy/src/content/pages/contact.md

 slug: /contact
 title: Get in touch
 ---
-Got a burning question regarding Art & Craft Design, happy to talk.

-Just send a message using the form below:
+Got a question regarding Art & Craft Design, email at [lakshmi.rachupalli@gmail.com](mailto:lakshmi.rachupalli@gmail.com) or send a message using the form below.
+Happy to talk 🙂